 About architect

-His academic achievements include earning recognition from the University of Illinois at Chicago (UIC) in 1996 and subsequently receiving the John E. Walley Memorial Scholarship in 2002, culminating in a bachelor’s degree in architecture.
-Segene’s dedication and excellence were evident during his service with the Defense Security Agency (DSA) in Korea from 1998 to 2001, where he was honored with the 2001 Excellence of Duty Award while serving as the chief’s private assistant.
+He began his education in the U.S. in 1990 at Lake Forest Academy, later transferring to Mather High School in Chicago.
+He earned recognition at the University of Illinois at Chicago (UIC) in 1996, received the John E. Walley Memorial Scholarship in 2002, and completed his bachelor’s degree in architecture in 2003.
+Between 1998 and 2001, Segene served with Korea’s Defense Security Agency (DSA), where he was honored with the 2001 Excellence of Duty Award while serving as the chief’s private assistant.

 “Architecture and Urban Planning mean many things to different people”Segene Park, AIA